 If you live in the west, another climate zone standard you might come across (especially on plant tags sold in the region) is the Sunset Climate Zone, which divides the region into 24 climate zones.

 I actually find the Sunset Zones to be more indicative of the actual growing climate in a given area (especially after living in Southern California, which has a variety of microclimates).
 Aside from factoring in average temperatures and precipitation, the Sunset Zones take into account specific environmental conditions like prevailing winds, day length, and general soil type.

 This is the average date for a light freeze or frost (29°F to 32°F) in a given location.
-To look up the first and last frost dates in your area, enter your zip code at Dave’s Garden.
+To look up the first and last frost dates in your area, download my customizable planting calendar.